ajheller/adt_evaluation/README.md

 in a [rank(Y) x M] array, where rank(Y) is the number of spherical harmonics in the basis.

-In MATLAB, there are no 1-D arrays, so a column vector is a 1x3 and a row vector is 3x1.
-NumPy on the other hand, has 1-D arrays, but if we make a list of N of them, and then turn that in into an array with np.array, we get an Nx3 array. np.column_stack gives the desired result, but the printing is awkward, as it shows row-major.
+In MATLAB, there are no 1-D arrays, so a column vector is a 3x1 and a row vector is 1x3.
+NumPy on the other hand, has 1-D arrays, but if we make a list of M of them, and then turn that in into an array with np.array, we get an Mx3 array. np.column_stack gives the desired result, but the printing is awkward, as it shows row-major.

     In[107]: v1 = (1,2,3); v2=(10,20,30)